stephenmurray2/react-redux-tetris/README.md

 ## Overview

 A ReactJS implementation of the classic game Tetris.
+Play it [here](https://main.d39hvhh21byela.amplifyapp.com/).
 Implementation details of note:

 - State management implemented with Redux
 - State immutability achieved with plain JS